Steps to obtaining a trial date

 To request a trial date in the District Court:

-1. File Form 48 - Request for trial date (DOC, 89.5 KB) at the registry counter on ground level or via post.
+- File Form 48 - Request for trial date at the registry counter on ground level, QEII Courts of Law or via post.

-2. If the trial is expected to take more than 1 day, pay the relevant setting down and hearing fee when filing the request.
+- If the trial is expected to take more than 1 day, pay the relevant setting down and hearing fee when filing the request (if the proceeding was commenced by claim) or the earlier of ten business days after trial dates are allocated or the first day of the hearing (if the proceeding was commenced by originating application).
 You may apply to the registrar to have the fee reduced if paying the fee is likely to cause hardship.

-4. Alternatively, if parties cannot agree on the relisting of the application which exceeds the two hours, file Form 9 - Application (UCPR) (DOC, 45.5 KB) to obtain a trial date from a judge.
+- Alternatively, if parties cannot agree on the relisting of an application which will exceed two hours, file Form 9 - Application (UCPR) to obtain a trial date from a judge.
 Email the District Court civil list manager for available trial dates before the matter is heard by a judge.

 Supreme Court